mpahlavan/KambiGrill/README.md

 For a detailed account of the challenges faced and the key learnings, please refer to the Challenges and Learnings section.

-## Assumptions and Limitations
+## Assumptions
 Some assumptions were made during the design of the data model and ETL process.

+## Trade-Offs and Limitations
 These assumptions impact the solution's scope and implementation.
 Additionally, certain limitations exist in the current implementation.

 For a list of assumptions made and the limitations of the assignment, please refer to the Assumptions and Limitations section.